 That's when Holtz gave his halftime ultimatum.

 Notre Dame, whose offensive line outweighed the Gator defensive front 35 pounds a man, showed brute strength on its first second-half possession.
 The Irish drove 64 yards on 11 plays - without throwing one pass.
-Kevin Pendergast kicked a 23-yard field goal to draw Notre Dame to within six at 16-10.
-The Irish went ahead for the first time when Mirer rolled out and passed four yards to tight end Irv Smith.
+Kevin Pendergast, subbing for an injured Craig Hentrich, kicked his first career field goal, a 23-yarder to draw Notre Dame to within six at 16-10.
+The Irish went ahead for the first time when Mirer rolled out and passed four yards to 6-5 tight end Irv Smith.
 Pendergast's PAT made it 17-16, Notre Dame

 Twice more Florida swept down the field.
 Twice more Czyzewski kicked field goals - 37 and 24 yards (the first after a 10-play, 50-yard sortie, the second after a fumble recovery at the Notre Dame 12) - to give Florida a 22-17 lead with 11:21 remaining.

 Twice more that Holtz-drawn defense had bent but hadn't broken.

 Then Bettis and the Irish front line truly came to the fore.